What is Embedded Business Intelligence (EBI) – Steps & Tools

 Traditionally, BI tools have been stand-alone applications accessed by users through a web interface.
 However, a new trend is emerging in business intelligence.
 That is embedded business intelligence.

 Embedded Business Intelligence is a BI solution embedded directly into an organization’s existing applications and systems.
-That means users don’t have to leave their current application to access BI features like interactive dashboards, data visualization, reporting, predictive analytics, etc.
+That means business users don’t have to leave their current application to access BI features like interactive dashboards, data visualization, reporting, predictive analytics, etc.

 Instead, they can stay within the application they’re already using, and the BI features will be integrated into the interface.